loading-sasu/simplehosting-cli/README.md

 ### Introduction

 [Gandi Simple Hosting](https://www.gandi.net/en/simple-hosting) is cheap and useful, but sometimes difficult to work with.
 There is no SSH connections but [an emergency one](https://docs.gandi.net/en/simple_hosting/connection/ssh.html) and every deployment should use [git](https://docs.gandi.net/en/simple_hosting/connection/git.html) or [SFTP](https://docs.gandi.net/en/simple_hosting/connection/sftp.html).
-Even git deployment is sometimes painful because you cannot deploy any git repository but the one provided with the website setup one the Simple Hosting instance.
+Even git deployment is sometimes painful because you cannot deploy any git repository but the one provided with the website setup on the Simple Hosting instance.

 This simple tool aims to simplify a little the development process for everyone using a remote Simple Hosting.